 Snorkelling Out The Back Door on Cable Beach In Nassau

-When swimming out by the rocks, I saw a Southern Stingray head my way and was able to get David’s attention with the underwater camera before it scuttled off.
+When swimming out by the rocks, I saw a Southern Stingray head my way.
+I was able to get David’s attention with the underwater camera before it scuttled off.
 Swimming back towards the beach we paused to watch a Yellow Stingray.

 David would often get much closer to the rocks to see the fish that were much warier and kept themselves tucked away.

-One day we saw a smaller caribbean lobster hiding in the rocks but the next time we went out we saw a giant lobster who was not at all daunted by David as he set up to take his picture.
+One day we saw a smaller caribbean lobster hiding in the rocks.
+But the next time we went out we saw a giant lobster who was not at all daunted by David as he set up to take his picture.

 Along the sea bottom you could see Star Fish in a broad palette of colours.

 We found that the sea life along the coast and by the rock breakwater to be quite active and plentiful.
 But we we were disappointed when we returned to the artificial reef being cultivated in front of Baha Mar.

 The fish balls and antlers had very little growth on them.
 There were even fewer, small fish than we had seen on our previous visit.
 We still remain hopeful that the eco reef will draw even more sea life back to the Cable Beach waters.